I cringe for my bank account’s sake each time the holidays swing around.

 However, this holiday season, I finally have a job.
-I also found a wealth of seasonal jobs last month.
+I also found a wealth of seasonal jobs in August.

 Yup — if you work at these places part-time, you can temporarily get discounts on products including cosmetics, chocolate, groceries and even shoes.

 So, this is my motivational speech to you: Don’t let the holidays get your bank account down.
 Rather, earn some money, and save on presents.
 Plus, you might even be able to splurge on yourself for once.